microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

         public override ReadOnlyHashSet<int> DataKeys => new ReadOnlyHashSet<int>(new HashSet<int>(new[] { 1, }));

-        // Defines a Data Output.
+        // Defines a DataOutput.
-        // The path of this Output is
+        // The path of this output is
         //      SampleSourceParser/SampleSourceCooker/Objects
         [DataOutput]
         public List<SampleDataObject> Objects { get; }